Review

 indeed a member.”
 It is difficult to understand why the author doubts

-Mr Yamaji's authenticity as the sole surviving member of the Montevideo Maru
+the sole surviving member of the Montevideo Maru crew.
+He was

-discovery of his survival through Mr Hisashi Noma's
+survival through Mr Hisashi

 book "JAPANESE MERCHANT SHIPS AT WAR".